 These financial problems infected the economy.
 Main Street, Wall Street and Washington spent much of 2008 and 2009 performing on-the-fly improvisation, trying to get credit flowing again in the midst of loan defaults, bankruptcies (including Lehman Brothers), rising foreclosures, high unemployment, and a huge government bailout of "too-big-to-fail" financial firms like AIG.

 Trust but Verify

 Against this backdrop, the Dodd-Frank Act seeks to restore trust and establish a sound regulatory framework for the financial services marketplace.
 It contains numerous components aimed at more transparency through the disclosure of relevant information and awareness of risk.
 To borrow and repurpose a line from Ronald Reagan (who was referring to arms-control negotiations with the Soviet Union), this means to trust, but also to verify.

-The Dodd-Frank Act aims to verify trust through provisions that include:
+The Dodd-Frank Act aims to verify trust through provisions.